CHA0sTIG3R/Marginal-tax-rate-calculator/README.md

 ## License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
+This project is licensed under the Apache License — see [LICENSE](LICENSE) for details.